 - By clicking the buttons or typing with the bot

 Once you have the starting point specified, you can add and connect the actions that should take place after the trigger has occurred.
 Since the grid shows the logical chain of events, the actions must be connected in chronological order.
 The line connecting them needs to be drawn from the action to the reaction that follows.

 The basic scenarios usually consist of a trigger and the following action, but you can also build more complex reactions using conditions.
-Conditions filter out the path for the actions, targeting things like the country, operating system, or even specific names.
+Conditions filter out the path for the actions, targeting things like the day, operating system, or even specific names.
 Each condition branches out with a Yes and No path, allowing you to set a different action for each path.

 Launched by Visitors

 The bot starts when a new visitor lands on your website for the first time.